 The Company, through its subsidiaries, consolidated variable interest entities ("VIEs") and VIE's subsidiaries (collectively, the "Group"), offers a selection of high-quality products covering a broad range of categories at attractive prices through its e-commerce platform, Yunji App.
-In 2019, the Company integrated its original two e-commerce platforms, Yunji VIP App and Yunji Flagship App into one platform, Yunji App, with both basic features for all its users and exclusive features for the members of the Group's membership program.
 Starting from first quarter of 2019, the Group started to operate Yunji App as a marketplace platform for third party merchants to sell their merchandise to Yunji App users.
 Starting from third quarter of 2020, the Group expanded to operate its business, including marketplace, on a diverse range of sales channels and on other platforms.
 The Group's principal operation and geographic market is in the People's Republic of China ("PRC").